tinne26/kage-desk/docs/tutorials/kage_for_devs.md

 self.shaderOpts.Images[0] = yourImage
 ```

-If you need texture clamping / repeat, the [miscellaneous snippets](https://github.com/tinne26/kage-desk/blob/main/docs/snippets/misc.md#texture-clamping-and-repeat) page has some code for it.
+If you need texture clamping / repeat, the [snippets](https://github.com/tinne26/kage-desk/blob/main/docs/snippets/snippets.md#texture-clamping-and-repeat) page has some code for it.